SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 2. Give the branch for the current task

-3. Give the `/tmp/haproxy.cfg` generated in the `ha` container after each steps
+3. Give the `/tmp/haproxy.cfg` generated in the `ha` container after each steps.
+  Place the output into the logs folder like you already done for the Docker logs in the previous tasks.

 4. Based on the three output files gathered, what can you tell about the way we generate it?
+What is the problem if any?

 ### Task 5: Generate the HAProxy config based on Serf events